 The candidate must provide in four (4) pages or less a candidate statement of contributions and achievements in investigation and inquiry during the requisite time in rank.
-The NIH Relative Citation Ration (RCR) index (mean RCR) must be included in the candidate statement for Investigation and Inquiry as a link to the faculty member's iCite profile.
+The NIH Relative Citation Ration (RCR) index (mean RCR) for the time in rank must be included in the candidate statement for Investigation and Inquiry as a link to the faculty member's iCite profile.
 The statement should discuss activity, impact, and trajectory of scholarship, service/leadership, funding record, educational activities, mentorship, community-facing scholarship and practice.